amosabbir/Liver_transplant_etl_sqlite/README.md

-# Liver transplant data warehouse SQlite
+# Liver Transplant Data Warehouse SQlite
 A modular ETL pipeline that transforms multi-source clinical data (REDCap, EPIC, PDFs) into a normalized SQLite database for analytics.

 ## Overview